Who Takes This Class?

 Auditing: We observe that students who take the course for a grade participate more and get far more out of the experience (even among those who say they are different!), but pass/fail and formal auditing are okay with us too.
 Be careful not to fool yourself, however: This is an extremely strong empirical regularity.

 Unregistered Students: If there are seats in the room, you're welcome to attend even if you're not formally registered, but we would appreciate if you would sign up formally (as our teaching fellows get paid more!).
+(Allowing unregistered students is conditional upon FAS's final Fall Plans for 2021.)
 If you are not a Harvard student, you can do this via Harvard extension school course Stat E-200 (and there is financial aid if you need it too).